WHAT IS FORM 1099?

 - Copy A must be provided to the IRS on or before February 28th.
 For businesses filing electronically, this deadline is extended to March 31st

-- Copy 1 must be given to most state tax authority on or before February 28th, unless your state does not have income tax.
+- Copy 1 must be given to most state tax authority on or before February 28th, unless your state does not have an income tax.

 If your business fails to file Form 1099 for any of your contractors, then you can be fined up to $250 for each failed filing.